A blue ranch-style house with white trim, showcasing a residential property.

 How To Calculate Your HELOC Borrowing Power

-Your HELOC borrowing power greatly depends on the value of your home and any existing mortgage liens.
-Therefore, to determine your borrowing power, you must first know your home’s value and the outstanding balance of your mortgage.
+Your HELOC borrowing power depends on the value of your home and any existing mortgage liens.

-John’s house is worth $450,000.
-He has a current outstanding balance of $300,000 on his first mortgage and wants to use some of his equity for a HELOC.
+Jordan’s house is worth $450,000.
+They have a current outstanding balance of $300,000 on their first mortgage and want to use some of their equity for a HELOC.

 $382,500 − $300,000 = $82,500 potential HELOC buying power